Calendar icon March 24, 2026

-What if we told you it's possible to craft a lease renewal letter that makes everyone happy – even when you raise the rent?
+What if you could craft a lease renewal letter that makes everyone happy, even when you raise the rent?

-That’s what we’re covering in today’s topic: Crafting a lease renewal letter.
-We’ll dig into what it is, what you should include, and why an effective letter is so important for all stakeholders.
-We’ll also provide an example and a template you can use yourself.
+We're covering all of it: what a lease renewal letter is, what you should include, and why an effective letter matters for all stakeholders.
+We'll also provide an example and a template you can use yourself.

 Related: Notice to Vacate Tenant Free Template